RainLoop/rainloop-webmail/README.md

 * CRLF => LF line endings
 * Embed boot.js and boot.css into index.html
 * Ongoing removal of old JavaScript code (things are native these days)
+* Added modified Squire HTML editor as replacement for CKEditor

 ### Removal of old JavaScript